Is mobile banking safe?

-A couple on a road trip suddenly remembers they forgot to send their car payment before they left home.
-No problem -- the wife, sitting in the passenger seat, zaps it off from her handset as they zoom down the highway.
+A couple on a road trip suddenly remember they forgot to send their car payment before they left home.
+No problem -- the wife, sitting in the passenger seat, zaps it off from her smartphone as they zoom down the highway.

-Judging from these TV commercials, using a cell phone to check your bank balance, transfer money and pay bills seems like a no-brainer, so easy and convenient that anyone who doesn't do it must be some kind of Luddite.
-More than 3 million people used mobile banking last year, up a remarkable tenfold from a year earlier, according to ABI Research, a technology market research firm.
-And that trajectory is likely to continue.
+Judging from these TV commercials, using a cellphone to check your bank balance, transfer money and pay bills seems like a no-brainer, so easy and convenient that anyone who doesn't do it must be some kind of Luddite.
+According to Javelin Strategy & Research, mobile banking increased by 40 percent in 2013, with 74,000 new users per day.

 If you're not yet using your phone to check your balance, pay your bills or move money from account to account, you will soon.
-"There's little doubt that the era of mobile banking is coming," says Mark Schwanhausser, an analyst at Javelin Strategy and Research in Pleasanton, Calif.
+"There's little doubt that the era of mobile banking is coming," says Mark Schwanhausser, director of omnichannel financial services at Javelin Strategy & Research in Pleasanton, California.

 The good news is that the fear is so far worse than the reality, thanks in part to the financial industry's heavy investment in security technology.
-Among other things, "all information transmitted between servers and the mobile device is encrypted as with regular online banking," says Steve Furman, Discover Card's director of e-business.
-As a result, "the likelihood (of fraud) is no greater than using your desktop browser," he says.
-Discover, like many banks and credit card companies, promises to cover 100 percent of a customer's mobile fraud losses.
+In addition, many bank and credit card companies promise to cover 100 percent of a customer's mobile fraud losses.
 Other banking institutions, such as Bank of America, offer zero liability as long as customers report the fraudulent transaction within 60 days and have not violated other protection rules.

 Mobile banking comes in three different flavors.
 Most banks emphasize one or a combination of them.

-SMSShort message service, or SMS, works with just about any cell phone sold in recent years.
+Short message service, or SMS, works with just about any cellphone sold in recent years.
 It basically involves you and the bank exchanging text messages, like infatuated teenagers.
 Once you have registered your phone with the bank, you can ask the institution to send you a text alert when, say, your checking balance drops to a specific level or when your credit card is approaching its limit.